-Judd Corizan, founder of The Rising Blogger, the site I recently acquired, has launched a new site, Sunday Stealing.
-Each Sunday, they rip off a meme from another blogger — giving full credit and a link back to that author’s site, of course — and invite everyone to play along.
+Each Sunday, Sunday Stealingrips off a meme from another blogger — giving full credit and a link back to that author’s site, of course — and invites everyone to play along.

 This week they lifted the “Finish This Sentence” meme from PT-Law Mom, who stole it from A Woman in Law School.
-Given the credentials of the criminals involved in this caper, I am playing along as a show of solidarity to my future fellow female barristers and, of course, Judd.
+Given the credentials of the criminals involved in this caper, I am playing along as a show of solidarity to my future fellow female barristers.

-1. My uncle (by marriage) once told my father and other uncle by marriage that he believed all African-Americans (that’s not the word he used) should be “shipped back to Africa — heads in one boat and bodies in another.”
+1. An uncle by marriage once told my father and another uncle by marriage that he believed all African-Americans (that’s not the word he used) should be “shipped back to Africa — heads in one boat and bodies in another.”
 I will never, ever forget that moment.
 I was about ten years old and we were spending a couple of weeks in South Dakota visiting relatives and friends.
-My father did not say anything in response as we were guests in my aunt and uncle’s home.
-I was so stunned and horrified by his words that I never, ever forgot them.
-I consider it one of the defining moments in my life that ultimately led me to choose a career as a civil rights attorney.
+My father did not say anything in response as we were guests in my aunt and uncle’s home, my parents were taught that you did not challenge or insult your host.
+But I saw the look of revulsion on his face.
+I was so stunned, horrified, and traumatized by his words that I still consider it one of the defining moments in my life that ultimately led me to choose a career as a civil rights attorney.
 Until this moment, I have never written or spoken about that incident.

 2. Never in my life have I doubted the existence of God.